shahmir811/python-django-max/book_store_03/README.md

 # Book Store

+Learned about:

+- Database models
+- `get_absolute_url` method in the models
+- slug fields, and storing it at the time of creation
+- Adding secondary index in the slug field
+- Aggregations sql methods like count, average, order by etc
+- How to use django admin panel
+- How to create super user for admin
+- How to show models in the admin panel

 Learned the following different topics focusing on CRUD operations on the database:

 #### Opening the python shell